shrmnk/CO1109-Answers/2010-zone-b/readme.md

 * (iii) `two`

 #### Part B
-* (i) the method requires an argument but no argument was passed in.
+* (i) The method requires an argument but no argument was passed in.
-* (ii) the method will not return anything and therefore cannot print any value.
+* (ii) The method will not return anything and therefore cannot print any value.
-* (iii) variable `y` is supposed to take in a `String` but an `int` was assigned to it and it is incompatible.
+* (iii) Variable `y` is supposed to take in a `String` but an `int` was assigned to it and it is incompatible.
 * (iv) An `array` length is a property instead of a method to call.

 #### Part C

 `1000`

+---

 ## Question 04